-Moreover, when so many of your customers are online, optimizing your website can be a key ingredient if you wish to grow your eCommerce business during the coronavirus.
+Moreover, when so many of your customers are online, optimizing your website can be a key ingredient if you wish to grow your business in covid.

-Just for the sake to grow your Ecommerce business during coronavirus, developing customer-satisfaction services is the secret weapon to attract customers and buy from you.
+Just for the sake to grow your business in covid, developing customer-satisfaction services is the secret weapon to attract customers and buy from you.
 Not just the making of such policies, but abiding by them is equally important.

-Some of such policies that you can use to grow your eCommerce business during the coronavirus are:
+Some of such policies that you can use to grow your business in covid are:

-1. Easy Returns and Refund Policy: People who have never trusted eCommerce are now getting dependent on eCommerce to ensure safety and avoid any contact form outside stores.
+People who have never trusted eCommerce are now getting dependent on eCommerce to ensure safety and avoid any contact from outside stores.
 So it is your responsibility to keep their confidence intact in your company by assuring easy returns and complete money security.

 Once you implement this policy in your business, it will show you wonders in terms of generating traffic and even turning them into potential customers.
-Not only will it help you grow your eCommerce business during the coronavirus, but will also build a good connection between you and your customer.
+Not only will it help you grow your business in covid, but will also build a good connection between you and your customer.

 Many businesses ignore the importance of this policy and even reject any returns.
-Such things not only repels customers but also makes the customers question the credibility of the business.
+Such things not only repel customers but also make the customers question the credibility of the business.

-2. Contactless Delivery Option: Many delivery platforms have introduced contactless delivery since pandemic, if your business has its own delivery executives, do implement a drop and leave action – it is an easy way to put trust and a sense of safety in your customer.
-Moreover, it’s for the safety of your customer, which will sure help you grow your eCommerce business during the coronavirus.
+Many delivery platforms have introduced contactless delivery since the pandemic, if your business has its own delivery executives, do implement a drop and leave action – it is an easy way to put trust and a sense of safety in your customer.
+Moreover, it’s for the safety of your customer, which will surely help you grow your business in Covid.

-3. Multiple Online Payment Options: This is the most common policy that almost every eCommerce platform is offering and so should you grow your eCommerce business during the coronavirus.
+This is the most common policy that almost every eCommerce platform is offering and so should you grow your business in covid.